 The 7 areas of learning:

 Nurseries, pre-schools, reception classes and childminders registered to deliver the EYFS must follow a legal document called the Early Years Foundation Stage Framework.
-In 2012 the framework was revised to make it clearer and easier to use, with more focus on the things that matter most.
-This framework was also updated in 2014.
-This new framework also has a greater emphasis on your role as a parent in helping your child develop.
+This was revised in 2021.

 The revision has changed the areas of learning and development which guide professionals with your child’s play and activities as they learn new skills and knowledge.
 They are organised into 7 areas, with 3 prime areas underpinning all aspects of learning:

 - Personal, social and emotional development.

 - Communication and language.

 - Physical development.